Cape Cod: Geology

 As the ice began to melt, the sea began to rise.
 Initially, sea level rose quickly, about 15 m per 1,000 years, but then the rate declined.
 On Cape Cod, sea level rose roughly 3 m per millennium between 6,000 and 2,000 years ago.
 After that, it continued to rise at about 1 m per millennium.
 By 6,000 years ago, the sea level was high enough to start eroding the glacial deposits that the vanished continental ice sheet had left on Cape Cod.
 The water transported the eroded deposits north and south along the outer Cape's shoreline through a process known as longshore drift.
 Those reworked sediments that moved north went to the tip of Cape Cod.
 The entire town of Provincetown, at the extreme tip of the Cape, is a spit consisting largely of deposited marine sediment that was eroded and transported from farther south along the shore.
 Those sediments that instead moved south created the islands and shoals of Monomoy.
 So while other parts of the Cape have dwindled from the action of the waves, these parts of the Cape have grown through the deposition of sediment in just the last 6,000 years.

 This process continues today.
 Due to their exposure to the open ocean, the Cape and islands are subject to considerable coastal erosion.
-Geologists say that due to erosion, the Cape will be completely submerged by the sea within several thousand years.
-This erosion causes the washout of beaches and the destruction of the barrier islands; for example, the ocean broke through the barrier island at Chatham during Hurricane Bob in 1991, allowing waves and storm surges to hit the coast with no obstruction.
-Consequently, the sediment and sand from the beaches is being washed away and deposited elsewhere.
+Due to erosion, the Cape will be completely submerged by the sea within several thousand years.
+This erosion causes the washout of beaches and the destruction of the barrier islands; for example, the ocean broke through the barrier island at Chatham during Hurricane Bob in 1991, allowing waves and storm surge to hit the coast with no obstruction.
+Consequently, the sediment and sand from the beaches are being washed away and deposited elsewhere.
 While this destroys land in some places, it creates land elsewhere, most noticeably in marshes where sediment is deposited by flowing water.

 Cape Cod's aquifer consists of six hydrologically independent lenses from which all the towns on the Cape obtain drinking water (except Falmouth, which, in 2015, drew 43.5% of its water from Long Pond).
 Contamination with industrial chemicals and pharmaceutical drugs from septic systems is a concern.
+In 2023, the state began a nitrogen pollution regulation scheme for Cape Cod and the Islands to address overgrowth of algae, cyanobacteria, and plants.